google-deepmind/sonnet/docs/sonnet.md

 This class defines the basic functionality that every core should implement, mainly the `initial_state` method which will return an example of their initial state.
-It also inherits from the two interfaces it should be compatible with, which are `snt.Module` and `tf.contrib.rnn.RNNCell`.
+It also inherits from the interface `snt.AbstractModule`.

 As with any other `snt.Module` any subclass must implement a `_build` method that constructs the graph that corresponds to a core.
 Such a `_build` method